Kids are funny.

 The book gives you a chance to discuss these unique expressions with your child, in a funny way.

 This article was posted on Friday, October 17th, 2008 at 12:06 pm and is filed under Australia, Authors, Books & Stories, Canada, Countries & Cultures, English, Idiomatic Expressions, Kids Books, Languages, Learning, Parenting, Reading, Reading, Recommendations, Teaching, United Kingdom, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.